ufs-community/ufs-srweather-app/docs/UsersGuide/source/WE2Etests.rst

 Note the following:

 * A primary test can have more than one alternate test name (by having more than one symlink point to the test's configuration file).
 * The symlinks representing the alternate test names can be in the same or a different category directory.
-* The --relative flag makes the symlink relative (i.e., within/below the ``regional_workflow`` directory structure) so that it stays valid when copied to other locations.
-However, the ``--relative`` flag may be different and/or not exist on every platform.
+* The ``--relative`` flag makes the symlink relative (i.e., within/below the ``regional_workflow`` directory structure) so that it stays valid when copied to other locations.
+(Note however that this flag is platform-dependent and may not exist on some platform.)
 * To determine whether a test has one or more alternate names, a user can view the CSV file ``WE2E_test_info.csv`` that ``run_WE2E_tests.sh`` generates.
   Recall from :numref:`Section %s <WE2ETestInfoFile>` that column 1 of this CSV